wp-plugins/woocommerce-store-toolkit/readme.txt

 = 1.0 =
 * Added: Delete Products, Product Categories, Tags and Orders
 * Added: First working release of the Plugin

+== Screenshots ==

+1. The Store Toolkit overview screen
+2. The Nuke WooCommerce screen with 'nuke' options
+3. Additional 'nuke' options for WordPress details

 == Disclaimer ==